PhpCupcakeShop/Framework/Docs/CRUDOperations.md

-# CRUD Operations with PhpCupcake Shop
+# CRUD Operations with PhpCupcakeShop

 > [!TIP]
 >